 The CDC recommends health care providers use an alcohol-based sanitizer on their hands immediately prior to touching a patient and to wash their hands with soap and water if their hands are visibly soiled.
 The agency also recommends using sanitizer before handling medical equipment, before moving from work on a soiled body site to a clean site on the body, after touching a patient’s immediate environment and after removing gloves.
 They also say providers should wash their hands with soap and water after touching a patient with diarrhea or suspected exposure to a spore, like c. difficile.

 In non-clinical settings, the CDC recommends everyone wash their hands at certain times to prevent disease.
 They recommend doing so before, during and after preparing food, before eating, before and after caring for someone who is sick, before and after treating a wound, after using the toilet, after changing a diaper, after blowing your nose, or coughing, after touching a pet and after handling garbage.
 Proper hand washing includes wetting the hands, putting on soap, and scrubbing hands for at least 20 seconds, rinsing hands and then drying them with a clean towel or letting them air.
 If soap and water aren’t available, the Food and Drug Administration recommends using hand sanitizer, however, the agency says hand sanitizer should be a second option.
-Currently (as of April 2019) the FDA is studying hand sanitizer chemicals to ensure their safety.
+As of April 2019, the FDA is studying hand sanitizer chemicals to ensure their safety.

 Infectious disease modeling

 Despite great strides in medication, sanitation, hygiene and in animal and pest control, infectious diseases remain an enormous threat to human and animal health.
 Reemerging and new dangerous infectious diseases are surfacing around the planet at an accelerating rate.
 The number of total reported infectious disease outbreaks worldwide has tripled since 1980, according to the World Health Organization.